The Derryfield School: Upper school

-In both middle and high school, students have the option to participate in what is called an Independent Sport.
+In both middle and upper school, students have the option to participate in what is called an Independent Sport.
 This means that to fulfill one of two yearly sports requirements, students may count a sport or activity they participate in outside of school.
 They must log the same amount of hours per week as a Derryfield sport, and it must be signed off by a supervisor.
 Only one independent sport is allowed per academic year.

+Explorations

+Both the middle and upper school contain a rotating group of student-led clubs named 'explorations'.
+Fields that are not contained within the school's curriculum are likely contained in a dedicated exploration, such as Robotics.
+Many are exclusive to either the upper or middle school, whilst the most popular are accessible to both.
+Most explorations are organized exclusively during dedicated exploration periods, while others, like Model UN and Robotics, have regular events outside of the school day and campus.
+Exploration blocks last for one term, but students are often encouraged to register for the same exploration consecutively.
+Also known as 'explorations', the upper school offers optional teacher-led elective courses which focus on specialized fields not otherwise covered in the academic cirriculum.
+Exploration courses encompass a full class period, whereas exploration blocks are often limited to half a class period.